HandsOnDataViz/book/docs/HandsOnDataViz.md

 ![Screenshot: US population and land area](images/09-transform/us-population-area-2015.png)

-There are at two acceptable ways to normalize this raw data:
+There are at least two acceptable ways to normalize this raw data:

 -   Normalized by area: Population per square mile in each state (calculate = pop / square miles)